 Are you looking for TMS Therapy in the state of Illinois?
-Our Treatment Center GIA provides the most cutting-edge and up-to-date evidence-based therapy techniques custom-designed to meet your specific needs.
-Every patient may benefit from our outpatient clinics, which are conveniently located in Chicago.
+Our Treatment Center GIA provides the most cutting-edge and up-to-date evidence-based techniques custom-designed to meet your specific needs.

 Transcranial magnetic stimulation (TMS) is a non-invasive and FDA-approved therapy that uses gentle magnetic pulses to stimulate different parts of the brain.
 For more than three decades, millions of people have benefitted from it.
 Certain sections of the brain are underactive or overactive in those that suffer from depression, anxiety, and other mental disorders.
 Their activation can have significant effects on mood, desires, and other symptoms.